formabble/releases/docs/details/shards/GFX/Mesh.md

     ```
     In this example, the vertex with index 0, 1 and 2 will form the first triangle, the vertex with index 1, 3 and 2 will form the second triangle and so on and so forth.

 - The `WindingOrder` can either be `WindingOrder::CW` or `WindingOrder::CCW`.
-This will determine the orientation of the triangles that will be created from the indeces.
+This will determine the orientation of the triangles that will be created from the indices.

 - Consider the following example:
   ```shards